Willzyack/Elk_Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_ The following 3 Web servers are being monitored: 10.0.0.5, 10.0.0.6, 10.0.0.7
+<b>- _List the IP addresses of the machines you are monitoring_</b>
+The following 3 Web servers are being monitored: 10.0.0.5, 10.0.0.6, 10.0.0.7

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+<b>- _Specify which Beats you successfully installed_</b>
 We installed Filebeat and Metricbeat.

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+<b>- _In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._</b>
 Filebeat collects system type events on the three Web servers by monitoring the Elasticsearch log files.
 Metricbeat collects metrics on the three Web servers such as CPU and Memory usage.

 ### Using the Playbook